OrangeFox86/DreamcastControllerUsbPico/README.md

 *Most peripheral devices won't respond to any other command until device info is requested for the device.

-## CRC

-CRC byte transmits last, just before the end sequence is transmitted.
-It is the value after starting with 0 and applying XOR to each other byte in the packet.

 ## Command Payload structures

 ### Device Info Payload Structure (cmd 0x05)